Lake Hughes, California: Education

+Almost all of the CDP is in Hughes-Elizabeth Lakes Union Elementary School District with a portion extending into the Westside Union Elementary School District.
+All of the CDP is in the Antelope Valley Union Joint High School District.

 In 1869 the Los Angeles County Board of Supervisors designated Elizabeth Lake School District to serve the area.
 Its school was the only one between Los Angeles and Bakersfield.
 A wooden structure was built that lasted until it was replaced in the early 1930s by the adobe structure on the east side of Elizabeth Lake Road, a quarter mile north of Andrada Corner (intersection of San Francisquito and Elizabeth Lake Roads).
 The district's name was changed to Hughes-Elizabeth Lakes Union School District.

 The Hughes-Elizabeth Lakes Union Elementary School District is a California Distinguished School and serves kindergarten through 8th grade students.
 Children from the communities of Lake Hughes, Elizabeth Lake and Green Valley, as well as parts of Leona Valley and Pine Canyon, make up the student population, which is 81% White, 11% Hispanic and 8% other ethnic groups.
 The district has an approximate enrollment of 330 students.